 Very few people with this fear take steps to overcome it, although speech therapy is an effective treatment.

 Of course, it’s understandable that people avoid seeking treatment.
 Confronting fears isn’t easy.
-However, speech therapists can help people gradually take steps toward reducing their fear and improving confidence in communication.
+However, speech therapists can help people gradually take steps toward reducing their fear and improving their public speaking.

 What does fear of public speaking feel like?